Table of Contents

 Always keep communication and payments within secure freelance platforms.
 If a client asks you to pay money upfront or move the conversation outside the platform immediately, consider it a red flag.

-Before accepting any opportunity, learn how to know if a job offer is real or fake to protect your income.
+Before accepting any opportunity, learn how to know if a job offer is real or fake to protect your income and avoid beginner-level scams.

 At this stage of learning how to start freelancing with no experience, consistency in sending proposals becomes more important than perfection.